curiouslychris/smooch-docs/pages/guide/creating-and-managing-apps.md

 Create an app by calling the [create app endpoint](https://docs.smooch.io/rest/#create-app) using an account scoped JSON Web Token, and passing the public facing name of the app as JSON data.

-The response to the create app request will contain an app ID (`_id`) property and an `appToken` property.

-You can use the appToken to init Web and Mobile SDKs.
+The response to the create app request will contain the app's `_id`, which can be used to initialize the Web and Mobile SDKs.

 ## Configuring webhooks